pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1476 Containerfiles

+Today I began the Red Hat certification path about Cloud-Native developer.
+In the Cloud-Native developer certification I will need to improve and learn new skills about Java, Quarkus, Containers, Kubernetes and OpenShift technologies.
+I choose this certification path because I love work with Java and DevOps methodology.
+The course in large and hard.

 #### Day 1475 Abstract Factory

 Today I have been working in my Spark application to ingest data from a CSV file to a database.
 I implemented the